andyzhao1/COMP90024-A2/README.md

 <p>If we want to scale up the container of  Harvester Server and Semantic Analysis Server to raise system efficiency, we have to make sure each container operates different tasks.
 So, we have built a trigger that will automatically allocate tasks by sending requests to the Harvester Server cluster and Semantic Analysis Server cluster.
 After the requests arrive the docker swarm load balance of both servers, the load balancers can evenly distribute tasks into each container.
 The trigger will allocate new tasks for collecting latest tweets to Harvester Server per day.
 And it will assign tasks of analyzing tweets for scenarios to Semantic Analysis Server per hour.
 The trigger also provides APIs for webapp to manually edit the tasks lists.
 Generally, users can add new tasks into the task list and also delete tasks from the task list through the web app.</p>

 ### Database
-CouchDB (MapReduce)
+<p>Four couchdb database in instance 1~4 are combined as a cluster</p>

-## Specfic Code Description
+## Specfic Description
 ### Twitter harvester
 1. Twitter API
 2. tweepy streaming
-3. Trigger periodically to collect data (once a day)
+3. Trigger periodically to collect data (per day)

 ### Machine learning algorithm
 1. Model: SentimentIntensityAnalyzer
-2. Trigger periodically to analyze data (one an hour)
+2. Trigger periodically to analyze data (per hour)

 ### Deployment Operation
 1. Ansible creates 4 instances